DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/05-deployment/homework.md

 * Use Pipenv to install Scikit-Learn version 1.0.2
 * What's the first hash for scikit-learn you get in Pipfile.lock?

+Note: you should create an empty folder for homework and do it there.

 ## Models